ladycosy/Bootstrap-portfolio/README.md

 # Bootstrap-portfolio

 This repo is for the challenge 3 - creating personal portfolio page using Bootstrap CSS Framework.
-Using already existing code will help to start off and I will further style the page in CSS file.
+Using already existing code will help to start off and I will style the page further myself in CSS file.
 The page will include the key components: navigation bar, hero section, skills/projects section and contact section.
 The goal of this project is to outline my story, my experience and skills to potential employers.
 I will be using HTML and CSS for this project.

 ## User Story